rhysbrooks1/CS321-002-s25-team-09/README.md

 watch [this short video](https://www.youtube.com/watch?v=zlv9dI-9g1U&ab_channel=KarolCholewa)[2m] to see how it is useful.

-A SSH client connects to a SSH server software running on a remote system to get acess to that system.
+A SSH client connects to a SSH server software running on a remote system to get access to that system.
 The SSH server tracks all access by writing the relevant information to a log file.

 Log files are text files that store events, messages, and processes within a system and/or network.